 - You share intimate issues with friends of the opposite sex, not your partner.

 “When a spouse places his or her primary emotional needs in the hands of someone outside the marriage, it breaks the bond of marriage just as adultery does,” says Gary Neuman, author of Emotional Infidelity: How to Avoid it.
 “An emotional affair can be just as dangerous to a marriage [as a sexual affair], and often a more complicated situation to remedy.”

 Flirting is harmful if it leads to emotional bonds with people that are more intimate than the bond you have with your partner.
 To learn more, read What is an Emotional Affair?

-5 Ways to Know If Your Flirting Is Harming Your Relationship
+5 Ways to Know if Flirting is Hurting Your Relationship

 - Your partner isn’t comfortable with your actions.
 If your partner feels hurt, betrayed or angry because of your flirting, then you need to reevaluate your understanding of flirting versus cheating.

 - Friends or colleagues misinterpret your actions or relationship.
 If your coworkers think you’re leading someone on or flirting with emotional cheating, then you probably are.
 Pay attention to what the people around you say with regard to your flirtatious behavior.

 - Your flirting partner misunderstands your signals.
 If your flirting partner thinks you want more than to share a joke, then you don’t know the flirting versus cheating difference.
 If your flirting partner makes a pass at you, then you’ve gone too far.

 - You see the person you flirt with often.
 If the person you flirt with calls you at home often or visits your work regularly, you may have blurred the flirting versus cheating line.
 If your flirting partner is a colleague of the opposite sex and you’re getting strong sexy vibes, then your flirting isn’t harmless.